 An anti-glare screen may be easier to clean, but it will also reveal fingerprints and smudges more than other options.
 This is because the AR coating is more visible due to the increased contrast created by the coating itself.
 As a result, you’ll need to clean the screen more frequently and more carefully, by using a microfiber towel instead of any old rag or paper towel, to prevent the AR coating from wearing off.

-The decision to invest in an anti-glare screen protector for your next desktop monitor or laptop comes down to personal preference and your use case.
+The decision to invest in an anti-glare screen for your next desktop monitor or laptop comes down to personal preference and your use case.
 If you know that you intend to use your device extensively for basic remote work and for viewing media, then there are definite benefits to an anti-glare laptop or desktop.

 On the other hand, if you work in a more visual profession that requires the utmost color accuracy, you’ll likely need a glossy screen instead, reducing monitor glare by limiting the light in your work area.